-The Department of Tourism, Major Events, Small Business and the Commonwealth Games is committed to protecting user privacy.
+The Department of Tourism, Innovation and Sport is committed to protecting user privacy.
 We understand and appreciate that visitors to, and users of, this website are concerned about their privacy and the confidentiality and security of information they provide to us.

 As part of the Queensland Government, this department has responsibilities under the Information Privacy Act 2009 regarding the collection, use, storage and disclosure of personal information.
 The Act also provides access and amendment rights for personal information held by the department.

-Information about the types of personal information the department holds is contained in our Privacy Guide (DOCX, 519.5KB).
+Information about the types of personal information the department holds is contained in our Privacy guide (PDF, 507.2KB).
 This guide provides information on how to obtain access to a document containing personal information and the process for lodging a privacy complaint.

 When you visit this website, our server makes a record of your visit and logs information for statistical purposes only.
 This information includes, the user's server address, the user's top level domain name (for example .com, .gov, .au, etc), the date and time you visited the site, the pages accessed and documents downloaded, the previous site visited, and the type of browser you use.

 No attempt will be made to identify users, or their browsing activities, unless we are lawfully required to do so for investigation or law enforcement purposes.

 This website contains links to other websites.
 The Department is not responsible for the content, security and privacy practices of these websites.

 A cookie is a message given to a web browser by a web server.
 The browser stores the message in a text file called cookie.txt.
 The message is then sent back to the server each time the browser requests a page from the server.